prob140/textbook/_chapters/Chapter_14/03_Central_Limit_Theorem.md

 A common notation for the standard normal cdf is the upper case letter $\Phi$, because it is the integral of $\phi$:

 $$
-\Phi(x) = \int_{-\infty}^x \phi(z)dz, ~~~~ -\infty < x < \infty
+\Phi(x) = \int_{-\infty}^x \phi(z)dz ~, ~~~~ -\infty < x < \infty
 $$

-This integral, while finite, does not have a closed form formula that can be written in terms of arithmetic operations, powers, trigonometric functions, exponential and logarithmic functions, and composition.
+This integral, while finite, does not have a closed form formula that can be written in terms of arithmetic operations, powers, trigonometric functions, exponential and logarithmic functions, composition, and other mathematical operations.
 It has to be approximated by numerical integration.
 That is why every statistical system has a built-in function such as `stats.norm.cdf` that provides excellent approximations.

 Standardizing and the standard normal cdf $\Phi$ together provide a compact notation for areas under all normal curves.
 We don't have to use different functions for different values of the parameters.